 - Estate planning for superannuation

-Estate planning is often easily overlooked but has a huge impact on those you leave behind.
+Estate planning is sometimes overlooked but has a huge impact on those you leave behind.
 Make sure your loved ones receive your legacy in the way intended with help from a trusted Brisbane estate planning advisor through Finpro Group.